SonahSofern/Xenoblade-Series-Randomizer/README.md

 3. Locate "bf2.ard" and "bf2.arh"; those are the only two important files.
 4. Download Xenoblade2Set from (https://gbatemp.net/threads/xenoblade-chronicles-2-graphics-settings.529436/), and extract its contents.
 5. Copy bf2.ard and bf2.arh to the Xenoblade2Set folder, and run "quickbms_4gb_files.exe".
 6. It will ask for a "bms script"; select Xenoblade2ard.bms.
 It will then ask for "archives/files"; select bf2.arh.
 For "output folder", go into the empty "modified" folder and press "Save".
 The files should extract, it may take a bit.
+NOTE: You can stop the program once all the GB files are finished.
+The rest is just for the other languages.
 7. CONSOLE ONLY: There should now be a new "bdat" folder inside "modified"; This is the folder that the randomizer program targets as the input folder.
 The output folder should be /atmosphere/contents/0100E95004039001/romfs/bdat on your microSD card.
 NOTE: You will have to create the 0100E95004039001 folder.
 8. EMULATOR ONLY: There should now be a new "bdat" folder inside "modified"; This is the folder that the randomizer program targets as the input folder.
 The output folder should be the emulator's name then /load/0100E95004039001/Randomizer/romfs/bdat.
 NOTE: You will have to create the 0100E95004039001 folder.
 9. Choose your preferred settings, then use the randomizer program to randomize the contents of the game.